Look Out for Fake Invoices Aimed at Businesses and Other Organizations

 Scam artists often aim fake invoices at businesses, churches and synagogues, non-profits and other organizations, hoping to trick them into paying for products or services that they did not order, that have little or no value, or that are never delivered.
 Many of these “invoices” appear at first glance to be legitimate bills, and may include threatening or confusing legal jargon to create a false sense of urgency to pressure recipients to make quick payments.
 The products and services in fake invoices vary, but some of the more common include directory listings, printer toner, compliance services, signs, paper, and magazine subscriptions.
 Knowing what to look can help businesses and other organizations from paying unnecessary fees.
 Below are a few examples:

 A church received a faxed invoice that claimed it owed $500 for a “Yellow Pages” directory listing that it did not want, need, or order.
 In bold print, the invoice stated that the account would be sent to a debt collection agency if not paid in full.
 A small business received a mailing that asked it to provide updated information.
-When the business responded with its name and address, the scam artist claimed a contract had been formed requiring the business to pay $1,200 for a one-year internet directory listing.
-A non-profit received a similar invoice after it had mistakenly cashed a check in which it agreed to a contract with the company.
-Although the check was only worth $3.17, cashing the check was considered by the scam artist to sign the non-profit up for twelve months of directory service through a company that reaches only a few people in the non-profit’s area.
+When the business responded with its name and address, the scam artist claimed a contract had been formed requiring the business to pay $1,200 for a one-year Internet directory listing.
+A nonprofit received a similar invoice after it had mistakenly cashed a check in which it agreed to a contract with the company.
+Although the check was only worth $3.17, the scam artist considered the nonprofit’s act of cashing the check as agreeing to 12 months of directory service—a service which only reached a few people in the nonprofit’s area.

 Some organizations receive solicitations that appear to be official mailings from a government agency and imply the organizations are required to pay a fee to comply with annual meeting, minutes, or reporting requirements.
 The common denominator with these solicitations is that the organization is always instructed to pay for a service that is unnecessary or that the business could do on its own for free or for a fraction of the cost.